 This section should also document who is responsible for auditing the cloud security policy.
 Explain what information is logged, and who has access to this information.

-Include more general information about the responsibility of employees.
-Note any role-based access rules such as different privileges for management tiers.
+Include more general information about the responsibilities of employees.
+Note any role-based access rules, such as different privileges for management tiers.
 Everyone should know their security requirements.

 Step 7: Document data protection standards

 Concisely explain the standards used to execute your cloud security policy.
-Cloud security architecture includes technical controls, physical security measures, and any special rules for mobile security.
+Cloud security architecture encompasses technical controls, physical security measures, and any additional rules specific to mobile security.

 Security controls listed here could include: